 St. Pete's urban forest has a second vulnerability: minimal age diversity.
 A healthy and resilient urban forest should have a mixed age.
 An example of this vulnerability is St. Pete's large Laurel Oak losses that were all planted in the same ten-year period.
-This chart reflects the uneven distribution of tree size which favors trees in the 6-12" diameter size.
+This chart reflects the uneven distribution of tree size which heavily favors trees in the 6-12" and 12-18" diameter size.